nudibranchrecords/hedron/docs/dev/index.md

   - `camera` - The [three.js camera](https://threejs.org/docs/#api/en/cameras/Camera) the scene is using
   - `renderer` - The [three.js renderer](https://threejs.org/docs/#api/en/constants/Renderer)
   - `sketchesDir` - The location of the top level sketches directory.
 Useful for loading in external assets.
+  - `outputSize` - An object with `width` and `height` properties that match the image output resolution
 - `update` - This method is called every frame.
 It has a single object literal as an argument, with the following properties:
   - `params` - A key/value pair of all the params in the sketch
   - `elapsedTimeMs` - Elapsed time in milliseconds, since Hedron was started